bhanuudhay/Student-Management-System/README.md

 3. Apply Grace Marks:  Automatically apply 5 grace marks to students with marks below 30, if grace marks haven't been given yet.

-4. Circular Linked List:  The students' data is managed using a circular linked list, which ensures that the list is efficiently traversed, and the last student points back to the first student.
+4. SinglyLinked List:  The students' data is managed using a Singly linked list, which ensures that the list is efficiently traversed

 5. Menu-Driven Interface:  Choose options from a menu to interact with the system, including adding students, displaying student data, and applying grace marks.